shyamkarla/guide-intro-to-angular/NOTES.md

 * 13-view templating
 * 14-DI

+## App
+### directives
+- make a module_title directive for string templates
+- move the GIANT string templates into view files
+- shows both techniques

+### other
+- avoid the use of a global called 'app', easy to break it/ show potential inside an IIFE.
+- look for a place the filter can be used to do something
+- tidied up some indentation on chains for readability
+- the service is pointless
+- why is routeParams inside the factories??
+- why are there blocking alerts??
+- remove dollar sign on link functions too.

+## Sections

 01 - MODELS ARE NOT SERVER COMMUNICATION ARGGGHHHH!!!!!!!!
 THATS A GATEWAY.
 MODELS ARE BUSINESS OBJECTS